NO PRODUCTS LISTED FOR MOMENT

 The person may feel an increased perception of their body and changes in experiences.
 There is an increase in depth perception and objects that are normally inanimate become more expressive.
 Time may slow down or may stop altogether.
 There are vivid images, even when the eyes are closed.

-There are strong emotional effects when the person is on psychedelics.
+There are strong emotional effects when the person is on this kind of drugs.
 The user becomes increasingly sensitive to the gestures of others, to their faces, and to minor changes in the environment.
 As all things in the user’s world become more conscious and important, the user feels and increased sense of love, joy, gratitude, despair, terror, lust, and pain.
 Feelings become overwhelming and difficult to tolerate.
 The individual may feel intense feelings of paranoia, panic, and a sense of losing control.

 There is usually an impairment in the short term memory.
 Long forgotten occurrences from the distant past may come to the forefront and be relived in vivid detail.
 The individual may develop new insight into themselves and ponder the nature of the universe and humanity.
 Boundaries between the environment and the self may disappear.